aceace001/SE-Spring2022/README.md

 Files and folders added or modified under "Frontend" folder.\
 How to run: 1.
 Frontend: run "npm install" for react packages and "npm start" to start the application; 2. run "go build main" and "go run main.go" for the two backend under folder "backend" and "backend-Chat" seperatly.
 3. Before running, install module "react-twitter-embed" and "react-chat-engine".

+Funtionalities for this sprint: Added "post" page where users can post their tweets on the web for others to view.
+Combined frontend and backend with functionalities including login/register, post and view tweets, and real-time chatting between multiple users.
+Users can now register and login with the same username and password, post any texts on the web page for all other users to see, and have real-time public chatting with any user who joined the session while seeing their login and logout status.
+Also added additional feature: a simple embed Twitter Widget with tweet feed directly from UF's Twitter account.